folio-org/folio-org.github.io/community/which-forum.md

 title: Which forum to use for communication
 ---

 Developers need to efficiently discuss various topics such as issues, usage quirks, new features, and documentation improvements.
 Remember that other developers, the recipients of your messages, are also busy.
 They also operate in different time zones.
 In such busy projects, items can be easily overlooked, especially when in an inappropriate forum.

 We follow a variation of the Apache motto:
-**_If it didn't happen in one of the primary communication channels x (Discuss, Wiki, Issues, and GitHub), it didn't happen._**
+**_If it didn't happen in one of the primary communication channels (Discuss, Wiki, Issues, and GitHub), it didn't happen._**
 We each need to pause and consider the best forum.
 There are no rules, but these guidelines can assist.

 As explained in the
 [collaboration tools](../community/#collaboration-tools) section,